pdimens/harpy/blog/linked_read_data.md

 is the **linked depth** of those same data in those same 50kbp intervals.
 It has the most fascinating flower petal pattern, which is due to the lower likelihood of reads linking at the edges of chromosomes.
 ![linked depth in real data](/static/linked_depth_example.png)

+## Linked-Read FASTQ types
+This isn't really the place to go into the nitty-gritty of the different linked-read chemistries (i.e. I don't actually know the nuanced details), but it's worth describing the obvious differences of the raw (FASTQ) data.
+Knowing these details might help you make sense of compatibilties/incompatibilities for software, or how you can convert between styles.

+### Haplotagging
+Unlike the available chemistries, haplotagging is non-commercial (DIY!!).
+Haplotagging barcodes are combinatorial and are made up of four 6bp segments.
+Two of these segments ("A" and "C") are the first 12bp of the I1 read and the other two ("B" and "D") are the first 12bp of the I2 read, both of which are provided by Illumina for standard sequencing runs.
+Because of this segment design, there are $96^4$ (~84 million) possible barcode combinations (~900,000 per sample).
+The barcodes are stored in the sequence header under the `BX:Z` SAM tag, recoded in their "`ACBD`" format.
+- 4 barcode segments
+  - `A` segment is the first 6bp of the I1 read
+  - `C` segment is the next 6bp of the I1 read
+  - `B` segment is the first 6bp of the I2 read
+  - `D` segment is the next 6bp of the I2 read
+- barcode stored as `BX:Z` tag in the read header in `ACBD` format
+  - e.g. `@A003432423434:1:324 BX:Z:A45C01B84D21`

+### TELLseq
+One of the presently available commercial linked-read options.
+TELLseq data is very similar to 10X, except the barcode is 18bp long and contained in the I1 read that Illumina provides with the standard R1 and R2 reads.
+The barcode gets appended in the read header using a colon (`:`).
+- barcode is the first 18bp of the I1 read
+- barcode is appended to sequence header
+  - e.g. `@A00234534562:1:544:AATTATACCACAGCGGTA`
+- advertised to have a capacity over 2 **billion** barcodes, but realistically use <24 **million**

+### stLFR
+Another of the presently available commercial linked-read options. stLFR data uses combinatorial barcodes made up for three 10bp segments which are at the end of the R2 read.
+Demultiplexing these data results in the barcode being moved to the sequence ID using a pound (`#`) sign between the sequence ID and barcode, with the barcode recoded in the `1_2_3` format, where each segment is an integer.
+- depending on the link sequence between segments, will be either the last 54bp or 42bp of the R2 read
+  - 54 base barcode: 10+6+10+18+10
+  - 42 base barcode: 10+6+10+6+10
+- barcode appended to sequence header with `#` sign
+  - e.g. `@A003432423434:1:324#12_432_1`
+- advertised to have a capacity over 3.6 **billion**, with up to 50 **million** per sample (actual results may vary)

+### 10X
+The elder and thus least advanced of the bunch, and also a discontinued commercial product.
+10X-style FASTQ files have the linked-read barcode as the first 16bp of the forward (R1) read.
+For these data to be compatible with the 10X Longranger suite, the barcode **must** stay in the read.
+Moving the first 16bp into the read header breaks Longranger compatibility.
+- barcode is the first 16bp of the R1 read
+- barcode stays in the sequence data for LongRanger compatibility
+- limited to ~4.7 million barcodes